-We increase trade-in values by refining how conditions are evaluated, and reduce rejection rates by excluding certain conditions that represented only a small percentage of trade-ins.
+Partnered closely with operations, vendor, and business stakeholders, I aligned design priorities to have measurable impact on conversion and satisfaction.
+We increased trade-in values by refining how conditions are evaluated, and reduce rejection rates by excluding certain conditions that represented only a small percentage of trade-ins.

-Customers has to want the competitive experience of being able to purchase a new phone at a lower price with a by trading-in.
+Multiple trade-in options and limited payout choices created decision fatigue and impacted conversion.
+Customers want the competitive experience of easily being able to purchase a new phone at a lower price by trading-in.
+This required integrating it into the purchase process.

 "How might we offer promotions to make a purchase using trade-in?"

-The trade-information provided to the customer was confusing and did not align with how operations ability to reject fewer trade-in.
+The trade-in information provided to the customer was confusing and did not align with operations' ability to reject fewer trade-ins.
+Growth required consistent system-level thinking to provide clear instructions to the customer, while avoiding fragmentation duplicated effort.

 "How might we make it as frictionless as possible for a customer to prepare their old phone for trade-in?"

-Customers want to understand how trade-in works not which program it is procured by.
+Different experiences between trade-in programs and marketplaces created confusion and drop-off.
+Customers want to understand how trade-in works and what value it offers, not which program it is procured by.

 "How might we make it seamless to the customer, their trade-in being handled by more than one program within Amazon?"